tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 ### Options

-Options can be found via the `Mod Options -> Yet Another Party Organiser` menu option
+Options can be found via the main menu option: `Mod Options -> Yet Another Party Organiser`

 - **Enable Auto Sorting** | _Default: On_ - Sorts troops and prisoners upon opening the party screen

 ### Planned Features

 - Anything that fits within the scope of party organisation that anyone may suggest!
-Feel free to request features in the posts section!
+Feel free to create feature requests!
 - Configurable group sort order (sort cavalry after archers for example)
 - Configurable upgrade rules
 - Handling of multi-path upgradable troops